 Keep Images Neatly Organized

-The standard images folder to be created in most websites has undergone some transitions.
-With CDNs allowing cheap image hosting across many mediums we can see a lack of personal hosting in this department.
+The standard images folder to be created on most websites has undergone some transitions.
+With CDNs allowing cheap image hosting across many mediums, we can see a lack of personal hosting in this department.
 This is a positive shift to holding data in the cloud and giving more control to website managers.

-The best way to stay organized in folder structure is to build a backend system for management.
-It may seem complex at first but in the end you’ll save yourself a lot of heartache.
+The best way to stay organized in the folder structure is to build a backend system for management.
+It may seem complex at first, but in the end, you’ll save yourself a lot of heartaches.

 PHP is a great language to work in since it runs on most web servers and holds great built-in image libraries with powerful manipulation and upload functions.
 You should be able to create functionality to upload, rename, and remove images at will from any of the inner directories.

-If this seems like too much work initially you may consider working backwards into a CMS.
+If this seems like too much work initially, you may consider working backward into a CMS.
 WordPress, Joomla!, and Drupal all offer backend image manipulation and have modules to extend functionality.